rguides

 Tests that break easily are worse than no tests.
 Here are patterns that make your tests maintainable.

 Input IDs change when you refactor or redesign your app.
+A button you called submit-btn today might become submit-button-v2 after a UI redesign, and every test that references it by ID will break.
 Tests that use raw IDs break when selectors change.
-The solution is to add test-specific attributes to your UI elements:
+The solution is to add test-specific attributes to your UI elements, separating the test contract from the implementation detail of element naming:

 library(htmltools)